hvnsweeting/jex/README.md

 # Jex - JSON/YAML interactive explorer

 ## Why?
-In a world that JSON/YAML config files take over the world and JQ is not your taste, use the language you already know to explore the data.
+- In a world that JSON/YAML config files take over the world and JQ is not your taste, use the language you already know to explore the data.
 Whether it is Python/Hylang or ES6 on your favorite web browser developer tool.

+- Fighting the bad practice of using online JSON pretifier/formatter, which is prone to leak credentials contained in JSON/YAML (e.g K8S secret output0.

 ## Install